segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 #### Overview

-Once installed and enabled, Segment events be sent from the user's browser to your Segment 'Shopify' Source in real time.
+Once installed and enabled, Segment collects events from the user's browser and sends them to your Segment 'Shopify' Source in real time.

 - You can control which Segment `track()` events get collected as well as how user profile details are passed to Segment.
 - A custom JavaScript snippet is loaded in the Shopify store.
 This script transforms Shopify Standard Events to Segment Ecommerce Spec events.
 Note that Segment's Analytics.js 2.0 library will **not** load on any Shopify store page.